imandra-ai/imandra-docs/notebooks-src/Imandra-tools Introduction.md

 region_1 (Set.of_list [1]) Set.empty 0;;
 ```

-Great! `region_0` is now a boolean function that checks whether or not certain values of `x` and `y` belong to the region of behaviour 0. `region_1` does the same for the region of behaviour 1.
+Great! `region_0` is now a Boolean function that checks whether or not certain values of `x` and `y` belong to the region of behaviour 0. `region_1` does the same for the region of behaviour 1.

 This ability to generate _total_ functions from _partial regions of behaviour_ is fundamental to creating modules like `Idf` and `Region_idx`.